beberlei/assert/README.md

 ## Exception & Error Handling

 If any of the assertions fails a `Assert\AssertionFailedException` is thrown.
 You can pass an argument called ```$message``` to any assertion to control the exception message.
-Every exception contains a message code by default.
+Every exception contains a default message and unique message code by default.

 ```php
 <?php